ahrtr/gocontainer/README.md

 // Interface is a type of list, both ArrayList and LinkedList implement this interface. type Interface interface {
 	collection.Interface
-	sort.Interface

-	// Add appends the specified element to the end of this list.
+	// Add appends the specified elements to the end of this list.
-	Add(val interface{})
+	Add(vals ...interface{})
 	// AddTo inserts the specified element at the specified position in this list.
 	AddTo(index int, val interface{}) error

-	// WithComparator sets a gsort.Comparator instance for the list.
-	// It's used to imposes a total ordering on the elements in the list.
-	WithComparator(c gsort.Comparator) Interface

 	// Contains returns true if this list contains the specified element.
 	Contains(val interface{}) bool